devhawala/dodo/readme.md

 encrypt the password of the last iteration to produce the new password (this contradicts the specification, but creates the data in the example...)
 _optional_, _default_: `true`

+If `startChsAndAuthServices` is `true`, then specifying the optional command line parameter `-dumpchs` will dump the content of the Clearinghouse database loaded from the configuration files.

 #### NetHubGateway